Axect/pytorch_template/README.md

 # PyTorch Template Project

 This project provides a flexible template for PyTorch-based machine learning experiments.
-It includes configuration management, logging with Weights & Biases (wandb), and a modular structure for easy customization and hyperparameter optimization.
+It includes configuration management, logging with Weights & Biases (wandb), hyperparameter optimization with Optuna, and a modular structure for easy customization and experimentation.

 ## Project Structure